Clarkinia/queer-auntie-adventure/_posts/2019-02-02-Help-Astrology.md

 You may feel like helping others, which can grow into an inspired sense of thinking you know what is right for everyone.
 As long as you keep it grounded, or, you know, maybe ask them what they want.
 The high ideals and wild-hair inspirations that hit like a flash of lightning are good when you are connected to reality.

 The best way to ground yourself right now is to connect with other humans.
 Ask for help.
 Share how you feel.
 Ask how they feel.
 Find out how you can help.
+This year gives special blessings to those of pure heart doing altruistic creative projects for the better of all - sorry demon-spawn, it's just not your year : (

 <figure>
 <h4>
 <a href="https://www.queerauntie.com/education/student-help"><img src="https://www.queerauntie.com/assets/img/roots_grampa.jpg">
 <figcaption>
 ROOTS Academy students, families and teachers organizing and speaking on what they need for their childrens' education.
 </figcaption>
 </a>
 </h4>